How offsides are recorded for betting

 - A team's offside count is the sum of the individual player offsides given against that team, not a separate figure.

-This page is about how an offside becomes a number in the data, not about the offside law itself.
-For the full rule, including offside position, when a position becomes an offence, and the throw-in, goal kick and corner exemptions, see what is offside in football.
+The law itself, including offside position, when a position becomes an offence, and the throw-in, goal kick and corner exemptions, is covered in what is offside in football.

 How an offside gets logged